SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 non-convertible fiat currency with floating exchange rate, and no foreign denominated debt.
 Note that having foreign denominated debt is a political choice, unnecessary, and is completely pointless if the government understands their monetary system.
-A government that issues their own currency holding on to foreign reserves is also pointless if the domestic currency is on a float --- provided the government understands the floating exchange rate mechanism and uses that understanding to inform policy choices, which is
+For a government that issues their own currency holding on to foreign reserves is also pointless if the domestic currency is on a float --- provided the government understands the floating exchange rate mechanism and uses that understanding to inform policy choices, which is